Yord/shargs/README.md

 If you provide `--fun`, the `fun` variable is set to `true`, on `--no-fun` it is set to `false`, and providing neither `--fun`, nor `--no-fun` would mean `unknown`.

-You could implement the same behaviour with an option that takes none or one argument, by using a combination of variable length arrays, aka [`commands`](#command) and a custom command-line options field.
+You could implement the same behavior with an option that takes none or one argument, by using a combination of variable length arrays, aka [`commands`](#command) and a custom command-line options field.
 The general idea is to mark an `command` as `threeValued` with a flag, and then transform it to a custom type in the opts stage.